What Is the Bitcoin Liquidation Heatmap and How Do You Use It?

 What Is the Bitcoin Liquidation Heatmap?

-The output is a color-coded chart where intensity represents risk.
-Blue or cool-colored zones indicate relatively little liquidation activity.
-Yellow and bright zones indicate areas where a large number of leveraged positions would be wiped out if the price reaches them.
-The brighter the zone, the more significant that level is likely to be for price behavior.
+• Yellow and bright zones indicate areas where a large number of leveraged positions would be wiped out if the price reaches them.

 It is worth being clear about what this tool is and is not.
 The heatmap does not show confirmed liquidation orders sitting on an exchange.
 It shows estimated liquidation levels calculated from publicly available derivatives data.
 The estimates are reliable enough to be genuinely useful, but they are not a perfect map of every position in the market.

-How Bitcoin Liquidations Work
+How Bitcoin Liquidations Work?

-When a trader opens a leveraged position on Bitcoin, whether long or short, they only put up a fraction of the total trade value as margin.
 If the market moves against them far enough to deplete that margin, the exchange automatically closes the position to prevent the account from going negative.
 That forced closure hits the market like a market order.
 A liquidated long becomes a sell order.
 A liquidated short becomes a buy order.

-Why the Price Gravitates Toward Liquidation Zones
+Why BTC Price Gravitates Toward Liquidation Zones?

 In practice, a bright yellow zone on the BTC heatmap sitting above or below the current price is often a price target, somewhere the market is likely to be pulled toward before reversing or continuing.
-Experienced traders use this to anticipate moves rather than react after the fact.

 How to Read the BTC Liquidation Heatmap